-73. This Act is called the Traditional and Khoi-San Leadership Act, 2015 and comes into operation on the date to be determined by the President by proclamation in the Gazette.
+66. This Act is called the Traditional and Khoi-San Leadership Act, 2024 and comes into operation on the date to be determined by the President by proclamation in the Gazette.

-Code of conduct
+Code of conduct for members of houses and councils

-1. Definitions
+- 1. Definitions

-2. General conduct of members
+- 2. General conduct of members

-3. Attendance of meetings 4
+- 3. Attendance of meetings

-4. Sanctions for non-attendance of meetings
+- 4. Sanctions for non-attendance of meetings

-5. Disclosure of interests
+- 5. Disclosure of interests

-6. Personal gain
+- 6. Personal gain

-7. Declaration of interests
+- 7. Declaration of interests

-8. Rewards, gifts and favours 10
+- 8. Rewards, gifts and favours

-9. Unauthorised disclosure of information
+- 9. Unauthorised disclosure of information

-10. Breach of code by a member of the National House
+- 10. Breach of code by a member of the National House

-11. Breach of code by a member of a provincial house, a local house or a council
+- 11. Breach of code by a member of a provincial house, a local house or a council

-Definit ions

-this Schedule, unless the context indicate otherwise- "House" means the National House of Traditional and Khoi-San Leaders, a 15